The Pegasus (Star Trek: The Next Generation): Reception

 Gizmodo ranked "The Pegasus" as the 55th out of 100 of the best of all Star Trek television episodes in 2014.

-The Hollywood Reporter ranked "The Pegasus" as the 20th best episode of Star Trek: The Next Generation, noting the performance of guest star Terry O'Quinn (playing Starfleet Admiral Pressman) and the moral complexity of the situations faced by Commander Riker.
-O'Quinn gained larger notability and won an Emmy for his role in the television series Lost.
+The Hollywood Reporter ranked "The Pegasus" as the 20th best episode of Star Trek: The Next Generation, noting the performance of guest star Terry O'Quinn and the moral complexity of the situations faced by Commander Riker.

 In 2020, Vulture recommended this as one of the best Star Treks to watch along with Star Trek: Picard, noting how Riker struggles as he has an encounter with one of his previous captains.
 They point out that this is the episode that features "Captain Picard Day", which is referenced in later Star Trek series.